Selected works by Bryant Walker Smith

 - Regulation and the Risk of Inaction (book chapter), in Autonomes Fahren (2015).
 This chapter first considers the nature of risk, the nature of regulation, and the challenge of regulating, in a broad sense, the increasing automation of motor vehicles.
 It then introduces four pairs of strategies to respond to this challenge: Ensure sufficient compensation for those who are injured, force information-sharing by the private sector to enhance regulation, simplify both the technical and the regulatory challenges in coordination, and raise the playing field for conventional actors along with automated systems.

-- Lawyers and Engineers Should Speak the Same Robot Language (book chapter), in Robot Law (2015); see also the freely available draft or poster.
+- Lawyers and Engineers Should Speak the Same Robot Language (book chapter), in Robot Law (2015), summarized in [78576a33e081/UploadedImages/documents/pdfs/Posters/BryantWalkerSmith_FirstTRB2014Poster.pdf this poster].
 This book chapter explains the importance of systems, language, use, and users—concepts familiar to both law and engineering—in the development and regulation of robots.

 - Bryant Walker Smith on the Future of Self-Driving Cars, Popular Science, June 2015.
 "People ask me, ‘Are you concerned about self-driving cars?’
 And I say, ‘Yes, but I’m terrified of today’s cars.’"